Support and activities

 Age Friendly volunteering

-Many community services in the borough benefit from the contribution of volunteers and recognise the wellbeing benefits to volunteers themselves.
+Many community services in the borough benefit from volunteers and recognise the wellbeing benefits to volunteers themselves.

 Age Friendly travelling in Barnsley

-If you’re of retirement age, you can apply for a concessionary bus pass.
+If you’re of retirement age, you can apply for a free bus pass.
 Find out more about applying for a senior bus pass or call (01709) 515151.

-The senior pass will give free travel on local bus and tram services within South Yorkshire between 9.30 am and 11 pm on weekdays, any time at weekends and bank holidays.
+The senior pass will give free travel on local bus and tram services within South Yorkshire.
+You can use it between 9.30 am and 11 pm on weekdays, any time at weekends and bank holidays.

 You can also travel for half fare on Northern train services for travel between stations in South Yorkshire.
 The pass also applies for local bus services in all other parts of England.